xbmc/kodi-tv/src/content/article/kodi-21-0-omega-rc1/index.md

 With that said, for those adventurous types who would like to help us with testing, you can use the same link to opt in for a Google Play account.

-**XBox users**
+**Xbox users**

-As we do not have a testing track available for XBox users, we will continue our customary deployment of RC1+ of our major releases to the Microsoft App store.
-This means that XBox users will start to see their Nexus deployments updated to Omega RC1.
+As we do not have a testing track available for Xbox users, we will continue our customary deployment of RC1+ of our major releases to the Microsoft App store.
+This means that Xbox users will start to see their Nexus deployments updated to Omega RC1.

-If you do not wish to receive this update, the only option we are aware of is for you to disable auto updates for all apps/games on your xbox
+If you do not wish to receive this update, the only option we are aware of is for you to disable auto updates for all apps/games on your Xbox

 - You can disable auto updates to games and apps in the Microsoft Store through the Store's settings.

-   Select the Start screen, then select Microsoft Store.
+  -  Select the `Start` screen, then select `Microsoft Store`.
-   In Microsoft Store at the upper right, select the account menu (the three dots) and then select Settings.
+  -  In `Microsoft Store` at the upper right, select the `account` menu (the three dots) and then select `Settings`.
-   Under App updates, set Update apps automatically to Off.
+  -  Under `App updates`, set `Update apps automatically` to `Off`.

 **Skin Developers**